k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Note that Kafka installation is not required for a TDM project.

-- For more information, see the following articles:
+- For further information, refer to the following articles:

   [Fabric 8 Setup Guide](/articles/98_installation_and_upgrade/Install_on_Linux/02_Fabric_8.x.x_Setup.md)